-Wood Selection for furniture
+Wood Selection for Furniture Design

 - Insist on premium grade hardwood for finer, more even grain and color.